YordanGeorgiev/qto/README.md

 ### 5.2.
 Configure your aws credentials - aws keys and  ssh keys
 Generate NEW aws access- and secret-keys https://console.aws.amazon.com/iam/home?region=&lt;&lt;YOUR-AWS-REGION&gt;&gt;#/security_credentials.
 Store the keys in the qto's development environment configuration file - the cnf/env/dev.env.json file.

-Create the a NEW public private key pair ( do not overwrite you existing one !! ) as follows ssh-keygen -t rsa -b 4096 -C "your.name@your.org"

 When the file path is suggested append a different string to avoid overwriting the default private key path!!!

+    #create the a NEW public private key pair ( do not overwrite you existing one !! ) as follows
+    ssh-keygen -t rsa -b 4096 -C "your.name@your.org"

 ### 5.3.
 Initialise the aws infrastructure
 To initialise the git aws infrastructure you need to clone the qto source code locally first.